Knaeckebrothero/Advanced-LLM-Chat/README.md

 - npm (v8.x or higher)
 - Python 3.8+ (for backend)
 - Angular CLI (`npm install -g @angular/cli`)
-- Docker and Docker Compose (for PostgreSQL database)
+- Docker and Docker Compose (for PostgreSQL and Neo4j databases)
-- A Replicate API token (for LLM functionality) - get one at https://replicate.com
+- An LLM API token (Replicate, OpenAI, or Anthropic) - see `.env.example` for options

 ## Local Development Setup